Kindergarten begins in the fall of each school year.

 - Parent's valid work permit or study permit and child's birth certificate

-Two-way transportation is arranged for children in kindergarten who attend their designated school and live within the transportation service area.
-Bus maps are available from your school three days before classes start.
+One-way transportation is arranged for children in kindergarten who attend their designated school and live within the transportation service area.
+Families are responsible for mid-day transportation for kindergarten program students.

 My 1st Ride